What Are Ultra-Processed Foods (UPF)?

 Choose your path below.
 Are you a….

 The Non-UPF program defines UPF as Nova Group 4 foods.
-Therefore, any food that falls into Nova groups 1 through 3 is considered a non-UPF.
+Therefore, any food that falls into Nova groups 1 through 3 is considered a non-ultra-processed food.

-To learn more about leading theories on how UPF harm health and the public policies aimed at reducing those harms, explore our advocacy partner, the Consumer Federation of America's report, Ultra-processed Foods: Why They Matter and What to Do About It.
+To learn more about leading theories on how ultra-processed foods harm health and the public policies aimed at reducing those harms, explore our advocacy partner, the Consumer Federation of America's report, Ultra-processed Foods: Why They Matter and What to Do About It.

 Get on the list for updates.